πŸ’©

 The "Do Your Research" Person.
 Tells everyone to "do their own research" but their research is watching YouTube videos from people who agree with them.
 Actual research involves reading things that challenge your position.
 If your "research" never makes you uncomfortable, you're not researching - you're shopping for confirmation.

-The Both-Sides Denier.
+The Blame Gamer.
 Fully convinced that manipulation only happens on the other team.
 Their sources are clean, their media is honest, and anyone who suggests otherwise is brainwashed.
 This person is the easiest to manipulate because they've already decided they're immune.
 Nobody who thinks they can't be fooled is paying attention.

 of people think they're better than average at spotting misinformation.
 That math doesn't work.
 And that overconfidence is exactly what makes manipulation so effective.